Senner Horse - Breed & Info

 Since around 1850, the horses were no longer allowed to freely roam the Senne, but the Senner horse was raised under domestic conditions at the hunting castle Lopshorn.
 They enjoyed fame as being hardy, frugal, sure-footed, beautiful and useful, and had some influence on most warmbloods of the country.
 By the end of the 19th century, however, introduction of draft blood ruined the breed and its reputation.
 In 1935, the Stud was dissolved, and the breed declared extinct.

-A Dutch breeder had acquired a few mares and, using a pure Arab stallion, tried to preserve the breed, though.
-She herself was later forced to sell her horses during World War.
+A Dutch breeder had acquired a few mares and, using a pure Arab stallion, tried to preserve the breed.
+She herself was later forced to sell her horses during the World War.
 A few mares ended up with German Senner horse breeders, who in turn used mostly Arab and Thoroughbred blood in their rescue efforts.

 Other HSC site pages that offer information about horse breeds: